Sea Festival and Events Committee Minutes 27-6-2025

 Those reasons might include, for example, discussing the conduct of employees, negotiations of contracts or terms of tender, or the early stages of a legal dispute.

-The minutes for the Sandgate Annual Parish Meeting, held at 6.30pm on Monday 19th May 2025, in Sandgate Library.
+The minutes for the Sandgate Parish Council Meeting, held at 6.30pm on Monday 23rd June 2025, in Sandgate Library.

 The Parish meeting is open to press and public.
 If you would like to attend this meeting, please notify clerk@sandgate-pc.gov.uk in advance.
 Letting us know allows us to make sure we have sufficient seats for you and allow reasonable spacing.